-Check out their article for a great product roadmap overview!
+Roadmunk has a great template for planning your roadmap (https://roadmunk.com/roadmap-templates/product-roadmap).
+Check out their full guide for a great product roadmap overview!

 Once you have chosen a roadmap template or format that suits your needs, you can add your brand identity.
 According to the latest branding statistics, branding is a necessity for both external and internal company communications.
 And, it's particularly important for launches since they often involve employees and customers.

 With your branding in place, you should be looking at choosing a select set of icons as a visual reference in your product roadmap.
 Icons are a simple, yet poignant tool for sharing and organizing information effectively.
 Icons also remove the need for adding long paragraphs to explain a subject, as you can see in the example below.

 Expand the Roadmap Color Palette

 Visuals like icons help better with recall, as do colors.
 Using a set of contrasting colors in your roadmap will make information stand out and lead to people remembering points better.